Frequently Asked Questions

 - What are the penalties for filing late expat tax returns?

-What is the Offshore Voluntary Disclosure Program?
-When does it end?
+- What is the Offshore Voluntary Disclosure Program?
+When did it end?

 Do I need to file any additional forms such as the Foreign Bank Account Reporting (FBAR)?